cvxopt/cvxopt/doc/source/matrices.rst

     is a dense matrix if at least one of the arguments is a dense matrix.

-    :func:`max <cvxopt.max>` can also be called with an iterable (list, tuple, xrange
-    object, or generator) as its single argument, if the iterable generates a list of dense or sparse matrices or scalars.
+    :func:`max <cvxopt.max>` can also be called with an iterable (list, tuple, range object, or generator) as its single argument, if the iterable generates a list of dense or sparse matrices or scalars.
     >>> from cvxopt import matrix, spmatrix, max
     >>> A = spmatrix([2, -3], [0, 1], [0, 1])
-    >>> print max(A, -A, 1)
+    >>> print(max(A, -A, 1))
     [ 2.00e+00  1.00e+00]
     [ 1.00e+00  3.00e+00]